Ankush-Mehra/LJMU-THESIS-Ankush-Mehra/README.md

 > **Section summary:** All three integrated pipelines replicate the MOTA ordering from Study 2 — Det+DeepSORT > Det+Kalman > Det+SORT.
 Detection precision remains high across all pipelines (Car >0.82), showing tracker feedback does not degrade detection quality at threshold 0.5.
 The Cyclist class remains the hardest to track in the live pipeline setting — SORT produces near-zero Cyclist MOTA (0.0954) reflecting the combined effect of low PointRCNN Cyclist recall (60.7%) and SORT's heading-agnostic design.
 DeepSORT's Cyclist MOTA of 0.5012 is the strongest pipeline result, highlighting that appearance-based re-identification provides its largest relative benefit on the rarest and most geometrically distinctive class.

 ---
-## Disclaimer
-The content of this repository is provided for academic and research purposes only.
-The results and conclusions presented are based on specific models and techniques as detailed in the thesis.
-While every effort has been made to ensure the accuracy of the data and findings, variations may occur depending on the context and application of these methods.
-Users are advised to apply the information contained in this repository at their own discretion and risk.

 ---